California’s rainy season now starts nearly a month later, increasing wildfire risks

-“Wildfires can occur at any time in California, but fires typically burn from May through October, when the state is in its dry season,” said Jelena Lukovic, a climate scientist at the University of Belgrade in Serbia and lead author of the study, in an email.
+“Wildfires can occur at any time in California, but fires typically burn from May through October, when the state is in its dry season,” Jelena Lukovic, a climate scientist at the University of Belgrade in Serbia and lead author of the study, said in an email.
 “The start of the rainy season, historically in November, ends wildfire season as plants become too moist to burn.”

-Because this study looked at precipitation trends in finer detail than previous work, examining what is happening month by month, it actually found the most pronounced and significant drying trends are occurring in November, when the storm track should shift south and bring heavier and more consistent precipitation, especially to Northern California.
+Because this study looked at precipitation trends in finer detail than previous work, examining what is happening month by month, it actually found that the most pronounced and significant drying trends are occurring in November, when the storm track should shift south and bring heavier and more consistent precipitation, especially to Northern California.

-“There were very few bone-dry Novembers a few decades ago,” Daniel Swain, a climate scientist at the University of California Los Angeles, said in an interview.
+“There were very few bone-dry Novembers a few decades ago,” Daniel Swain, a climate scientist at the University of California at Los Angeles, said in an interview.
 “When you get to Thanksgiving, it’s pretty wet in Northern California — at least it used to be.”

-Both the 2019 and 2020 fire seasons extended well into November in Northern California; in December 2020, Southern California’s fire season was still going strong.
+The 2019 and 2020 fire seasons extended well into November in Northern California; in December 2020, Southern California’s fire season was still going strong.

-The state saw devastating wildfires in November 2018, including the Camp Fire in Paradise — the deadliest and most destructive on record.
+The state had devastating wildfires in November 2018, including the Camp Fire in Paradise — the deadliest and most destructive on record.
 In early December 2017, a wildfire outbreak brought Southern California one of its largest blazes on record — the Thomas Fire.

 This study is the first to document an ongoing delayed start to the rainy season in the observed record, Lukovic said.
 It lends support to other recent research that has found a decline in autumn precipitation in California and provides solid, real-world evidence for a lengthening of the dry season that has been predicted by climate models.